codingInSpace/ideas/ideas.md

 An "engine" where the user can customize fractal patterns with a GUI for a preview shot, then ray trace fine details
 - Throw in computer graphics methods
 - Use as learning project for cg

+## A good idea
+very good
+- one
+- two